 Based on a preliminary analysis and dialogue with the financial sector, Danmarks Nationalbank has decided to migrate Danish kroner to the forthcoming European consolidated payment and securities settlement platform Target Services in 2024/25.
 A migration of Danish kroner to Target Services will ensure:

 a single platform for settlement of Danish kroner

 strengthened information security and a common front against cyber threats

 a harmonised infrastructure with increased operational benefits in relation to maintenance and further development

 Target Services consists of the T2 payment system, the T2S securities settlement system and the TIPS instant payment system.
-Danish euro securities trading have been settled in the T2S system since 2016 and likewise for Danish kroner securities trading since 2018.
+Danish euro securities have been settled in the T2S system since 2016 and likewise for Danish kroner securities since 2018.
 The migration will replace the existing payment system – Kronos2 – with the European T2 payment settlement system.
 Furthermore, Danish kroner will be connected to TIPS (Target Instant Payment Settlement).
 The migration can be regarded as a next logical step as it will consolidate all settlements involving Danish kroner on one platform.

 The basic payment functionalities of Kronos2 and Target Services are very similar.
 However, there are differences that will require harmonisation to Target Services, such as changes in the monetary policy day, collateral, and monetary operations.

 Target Services is accessed via the European Single Market Infrastructure Gateway (ESMIG).
 Participants must enter into an agreement with one of the two network providers, SWIFT or SIA-Colt, both of which are authorised to offer access to ESMIG through their dedicated networks.
 All communication via ESMIG follows the ISO20022 message format standard.